 Instinctively, we know brain injuries are serious.
 The brain is a vital organ, after all.
 Any injury to it warrants thorough treatment.
 Even so, many of us are not fully aware of how brain injuries can completely alter our lives.

 In this section of the article, we discuss how brain injuries need to be treated and managed.
 We also highlight the reasons you need to secure sufficient compensation after sustaining a brain injury.

 Immediate Treatment Can Be Expensive

 Immediate treatment for your brain injury may involve emergency surgery and a prolonged stay in the intensive care unit.
 After that, you may spend quite a bit of time in the hospital to recover.

 The hospital stay by itself can be expensive.
 When you add the costs of the emergency surgery and the ICU stint to your bill, it may catch you off guard by how much you will need to pay.
 It is possible you cannot afford your bill at all.

 You should not be the one worrying about those medical bills.
 The person responsible for the accident must be the one who pays your bills.
-Work together with your attorney to get your medical bills paid by the liable party.
+Work together with your Hartford brain injury attorney to get your medical bills paid by the liable party.

 You May Require Long-Term Treatment for Your Injury